-The trustees of Futures for Women are delighted to announce that they have chosen to fund the charity The Sharan Project as their first project partner.
+On 8 March 2019, International Women’s Day, the trustees of Futures for Women announced that they had chosen to fund the charity The Sharan Project as their first project partner.

-Polly Harrar, Founder and Trustee of The Sharan Project said “We are delighted to be working with Futures for Women, we recognise that economic abuse can have a lasting effect for women who have experienced abuse.
+Polly Harrar, Founder and Trustee of The Sharan Project said “We are delighted to be working with Futures for Women as we recognise that economic abuse can have a lasting effect for women.
 This programme is designed to empower women to rebuild their lives towards independent living without fear.”

-Two employment workshops have taken place in May and November 2019 and you can read all about the outcomes on our news page.
+Two employment workshops took place in May and November 2019 and you can read all about the outcomes on our news page.

 The work of the Sharan Project (registered charity 1149094) can be viewed on their website www.sharan.org.uk